insanedust/regapp/README.md

 Make sure mongodb service is running.
 If path variable is not set you will need to navigate to C:\Program Files\MongoDB\Server\3.6\bin\ and type mongod.

-Next step clone repo to folder of your choice, open terminal navigate to folder and type npm install.
+Next step clone repo to folder of your choice, open terminal navigate to folder and type "npm install".
 This will install require packages for the application.
 Once done type node app into the terminal and application will start.

 ## Built With